ragavanrajan/protractor-screenshoter-plugin/README.md

 By default, the output JSON file with tests results is written at the end of the execution of jasmine tests.
 However, for debug, process is better to get it immediately after each expectation - specify the option 'asap'.
 Also, there is a less usual option to write it after each test - use the option 'spec'.
 The recommended is to left it out for a CI server and for a local debugging use the option 'asap'.

+Default: 'end'

-Default: 'end' Valid Options: 'asap', 'spec', 'end'
+Valid Options: 'asap', 'spec', 'end'

+_NOTE: Using option ASAP might introduce unpredictable race conditions if multiple browsers are tested at once.
+It happens when we automatically collect results of all particulars JSON report files into one final.

 ## screenshotPath